PassivePicasso/ThunderKit/Documentation/ThunderKitDocumentation/1st Read Me!.md

 - [Internet Hyperlinks](http://) are links to websites such as the [Unity Manual](https://docs.unity3d.com/Manual/index.html) or [ThunderKit Git Repository](https://github.com/PassivePicasso/ThunderKit) and will launch in your default Web Browser.

+- [Documentation Links](documentation://) use the `documentation://` scheme and are shortcuts to Documentation pages.
+These can be used to quickly browse between relevant topics, such as a manifest datum and it's respective pipeline job.

 This page will be updated as more types of links are added.

 MarkdownElement's links do not track visitation, so the color of links will not change from usage.